mattbierner/blog.mattbierner.com/_posts/2014-11-03-stupid-template-tricks-the-life-comonadic.md

 ```

 ## Plane Zipper Comonad
-The `PlaneZipper` comonad already implements `extend` as `get`. `duplicate` is implemented by creating a grid of plane zippers focused at each value. `vertical` create the vertical shift components of this grid, while `horizontal` creates the rows.
+The `PlaneZipper` comonad already implements `extend` as `get`. `duplicate` is implemented by creating a grid of plane zippers focused at each value. `vertical` creates the vertical shift components of this grid, while `horizontal` creates the rows.

 ``` cpp
 template <typename z>